mohammad2java/os-docs/README.md

             When this command is run, all available packages are fetched and re-indexed from the locations specified in /etc/apt/sources.list and /etc/apt/sources.list.d/.

+    0) how to checked installed package in system dpkg -l 'pattern' example : dpkg -l '*mysql*'

     1) for seraching all available package for your system apt-cache pkgnames